 Similarly, employees must understand data ownership – 29% think they have individual ownership over company data, and 60% don’t think their employer has exclusive ownership over it – so it is essential to effectively communicate company policies, as well as those put in place by data privacy regulations such as the General Data Protection Regulation (GDPR).

-Similarly, there needs to be better between CISOs and the rest the C-suite, so they can describe the insider threat in a way that’s quick and easy to understand.
+Similarly, there needs to be better interaction between CISOs and the rest of the C-suite, so they can describe the insider threat in a way that’s quick and easy to understand.

 Read more about insider threat

 - Whether via the spread of malware, spyware or viruses, insiders can do as much damage as outside attackers.
 Here’s how to prevent computer security threats from insiders.